 Using bus lanes can help to get around quickly but there are a few important things you need to know to stay safe:

-You may use a ‘Bus Lane’, as long as there isn’t a ‘Bus Only’ sign
+You may use a ‘Bus Lane’, as long as there isn’t a ‘Bus Only’ sign.
+The Bus Only lanes in Wellington are by the Railway Station at the Lambton Interchange, on Lambton Quay, Willis and Manners Streets.

 Vehicles turning left may need to cross bus or cycle lanes.
 The law states that they must give way to all vehicles using the lanes.
-But you still need to be careful if a vehicle is turning left just ahead of you as the driver may not see you, or may wrongly guess your speed.
+Take particular care if a vehicle is turning left in front of you.
+The driver may not see you, or may misjudge your speed, particularly if you are riding an e-bike.

 Advance Stop Boxes are painted green and are on most Wellington City streets.
 Use them to position yourself in the full view of traffic at intersections.
 When the lights turn green you’ll get a head start on any turning vehicles.